serverpod/serverpod_cloud_clients/serverpod_cloud_cli/README.md

 # Serverpod Cloud CLI

-The Serverpod Cloud CLI is a command line interface for the Serverpod Cloud platform.
-It is used to manage and deploy Serverpod Cloud projects.
+`scloud`, the Serverpod Cloud command, is your command line interface for the Serverpod Cloud platform.

-## Contributing Guidelines

-The Serverpod Cloud CLI is developed in a closed-source repository.
-We are not accepting contributions to this repository at this time.
-Please create an issue on this repository if you have any suggestions or feedback.
+It is used to manage, deploy, and monitor Serverpod Cloud projects.

 ## Commands